Testing High Voltage Circuit Boards 350V at a Simulated Altitude of 60000 Feet

 If we open the door, we can see the power cables perturbing into the inside of the chamber.
 Here, our client is able to connect these wires to their electrical device, close the door, and pull a vacuum.
 Because the walls are made of cast transparent acrylic, the electrical components inside the chamber fully visible during the test.

-Our clients prefer to work with us because we are Experts in Vacuum Science and Technology.
+Our clients prefer to work with us because we are Experts in Custom Fabrication (especially Polymer Fabrication).
 There is a tremendous amount of valuable resources and information regarding vacuum systems and vacuum technology; check them out by clicking on the links below.

-Acrylic Vacuum Chambers
+Acrylic Pressure and Vacuum Chambers

 Belt Drive Rotary Vane Vacuum Pumps